HLWOO/mgrast_metagenome_plotter/metagenome_plotting_R_demo.md

-A beginner's tutorial on generating MG-Rast metagenome plots with R
+For beginners in R: A tutorial on generating MG-Rast metagenome plots
 ================
 Hannah Woo (University of Tennessee)
 May 12, 2016

-Hello World!
-This tutorial is meant to give new R users a short introduction in data frame manipulation and plotting using ggplot2.
-Try your best to follow along.
-Refer back to the docmentation often by going over to the Help tab in Rstudio.
-Good luck! -HW
+*This tutorial is meant to give new R users a short introduction in data frame manipulation and plotting using ggplot2.*

 Description
 -----------

 MG-RAST (<http://metagenomics.anl.gov>) is a widely used annotation pipeline for next-generation sequencing data.
 Annotation results tend to be very large tables of function or taxa abundances.
-With thousands of functions or taxa to consider, one set of metagenomes can have an overwhelming amount of information.
-This Rmarkdown tutorial will describe how to create a series of plots from abundance tables as a initial visualization.
+With thousands of functions or taxa to consider, a set of metagenomes can have an overwhelming amount of information.
+This Rmarkdown tutorial will describe how to create a series of plots from abundance tables as an initial visualization.
 The goal is to view the dataset quickly and conveniently in one pdf.
 Results could be included as supplementary material for publication.

 Functional Data
 ---------------

 This tutorial uses the publicly available Global Ocean Survey (GOS) dataset (<http://www.jcvi.org/cms/research/projects/gos/overview>).
-We will utilize the SEED Subsystems database annotation-- a curated hierarchical categorization of function with 3 nested levels.
+Many different types of annotations are available on MG-RAST but we will focus on just the SEED Subsystems database annotation-- a curated hierarchical categorization of function with 3 nested levels.

+Below is the overview of the data object given by **str**.
 There are 28 different functional groupings at Level 1.
 Level 2 and 3 functional groupings are nested within each other and become more numerous and specific.
 At the finest level of resolution, we have 8343 different functions.

-Below is the overview of the data object.
-The MG-Rast output always has abundance information for multiple metagenome as rows.
-As a result, the data table is typically very long with few columns.
-For this tutorial, we will only consider the categories and abundance columns.
+MG-Rast provides abundance information for multiple metagenome as rows.
+As a result, the data table is typically very long with just a few columns.
+For this tutorial, we will consider the categories and abundance columns.
 We will ignore some of the other ones like avg.evalue, avg.identity, avg align length, hits.
-This overview from the 'str' command is helpful because the dimensions of the data frame, the data types of the columns, and some of the histogram information for the factors.
+This overview is helpful because the dimensions of the data frame, the data types of the columns, and some of the histogram information for the factors.

 ``` r
 data_subsystems_gos<-read.delim(